-Things you ı need to do o as a mem ber of the e plan are listed below.
-If you have e any qu ıestions, please call Custon ner Service ).
+Things you need to do as a member of the plan are listed below.
+If you have any questions, please call Customer Service.

-- ☐ Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - ° Chapters 3 and 4 give the details about your medical services. - ° Chapters 5 and 6 give the details about your Part D prescription drug coverage. - ☐ If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
-Chapter 1 tells you about coordinating these benefits. - ☐ Tell your doctor and other health care providers that you are enrolled in our plan.
-Show your UnitedHealthcare member ID card and Medicaid card whenever you get your medical care or Part D prescription drugs. - ☐ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+- □ Get familiar with your covered services and the rules you must follow to get these covered services.
+Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - ° Chapters 3 and 4 give the details about your medical services. - ° Chapters 5 and 6 give the details about your Part D prescription drug coverage. - □ If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
+Chapter 1 tells you about coordinating these benefits. - □ Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your UnitedHealthcare member ID card whenever you get your medical care or Part D prescription drugs. - □ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
 Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - ° If you have any questions, be sure to ask and get an answer you can understand. - □ Be considerate.
 We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - ☐ Pay what you owe.
-As a plan member, you are responsible for these payments: - o In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Plan members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
-If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - For most of your medical services covered by the plan, you must pay your share of the cost when you get the service. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - ° If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan. - ° If you move outside of our plan service area, you cannot remain a member of our plan. - If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you.

-° If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - $\hfill\square$ Pay what you owe.
+As a plan member, you are responsible for these payments: - [°] You must continue to pay your Medicare Part B premium to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - ^o If you move outside of our plan service area, you cannot remain a member of our plan. - ^o If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - [°] If you move, it is also important to tell Social Security (or the Railroad Retirement Board).